How To Prepare For Med School Interviews: Common Questions

 Zoom/Meets/Skype Video Interviews

-While not in-person, you must dress professionally from head to toe –yes, including bottoms.
+While not in-person, you must dress professionally from head to toe – yes, including bottoms.
 Also, ensure your device is plugged in and fully charged.
 Interviewers aren’t likely to offer a second interview if your device dies in the middle of the interview.

 Open/Closed File Interviews

 Interviewers are either open-file or closed-file.
 With open-file interviews, interviewers have access to your application materials – you might be asked questions related to your documents.
+This could include your MCAT score, your resume, or your personal statement.

 Common Medical School Interview Questions